 Kim has an interest in biological sciences and obtained two bachelors degrees from Flinders University in 2012 and 2015.
 Kim is committed to keeping her knowledge current by attending animal behaviour seminars and workshops.

-Tenelle is a qualified force-free behaviour trainer.
+Tenelle is a qualified force-free behaviour trainer and Vet Nurse.

-She has a broad scope of educational achievements including a Bachelor of Arts, Graduate Diploma in Education, Certificate IV in Veterinary Nursing 2011, Certificate IV in Companion Animals 2017 and has achieved her Fear-Free Certification in 2019.
+Tenelle has a broad scope of educational achievements including a Bachelor of Arts, Graduate Diploma in Education, Certificate IV in Veterinary Nursing 2011, Certificate IV in Companion Animals 2017 and has achieved her Fear-Free Certification in 2019.

-Tenelle has worked as a vet nurse, taught puppy schools since and worked with the RSPCA and Canine Behavioural School.
+Tenelle has worked as a vet nurse, taught puppy schools and worked with the RSPCA and Canine Behavioural School.
 Her professional goal is to strengthen the human-animal bond and improve the life of our animals and those lucky enough to care for them.